 Animal Control safeguards the health of Ovilla citizens and their pets by enforcing the city's animal control ordinance and applicable state laws.

 The Animal Control Department provides response for assistance concerning animal, reptile and livestock complaints.
-Ovilla employs one animal control officer, responsible for impounding animals that are stray; quarantining animals when required, and disposing of dead animals.
+Ovilla employs one animal control officer, responsible for impounding animals that are stray and quarantining animals when required.

 Animal Control hours are:

 Monday - Friday 8:00 A.M. - 4:30 P.M.

 Rabies is a disease caused by a virus carried by infected animals.
 Wild animals such as skunks, bats, raccoons, foxes and coyotes are the most common carriers of rabies.
 Wild animals may infect a household pet with rabies; therefore, care should be taken to avoid situations where your pet and a wild animal may meet.
 High-risk wild animals are skunks, bats, foxes, and raccoons.
 Low risk wild animals are squirrels and other rodents.